HCIILAB/SCUT-FBP5500-Database-Release/README.md

 # SCUT-FBP5500-Database-Release

 A diverse benchmark database for multi-paradigm facial beauty prediction is now released by Human Computer Intelligent Interaction Lab of South China University of Technology.
-The database can be downloaded through the following link: (https://pan.baidu.com/s/1skLIxJ3  PASSWORD: jpqb) (Size = 167MB).
+The database can be downloaded through the following link: (https://pan.baidu.com/s/1mjfSJLu  PASSWORD: lj07) (Size = 167MB).

 ## 1 Description